-"This evening we search after chametz, but we do not burn it before tomorrow.
+"This evening we search after Chametz, but we do not burn it before tomorrow.
 The search and the burning are allegories of things to come.
-Galut is the night of exile during which we allow the chametz (the meaner qualities of our people) to remain in the house.
+Galut is the night of exile during which we allow the Chametz (the meaner qualities of our people) to remain in the house.
 But when the morning of our redemption comes, those qualities are cast into the fire of our return, and completely consumed.
 Then the words of Isaiah will be fulfilled: 'He will destroy death forever.
 Adonai will wipe the tears away from all faces" (Isaiah25:8)

-Siyum B'chorim on Friday April 15th
+Siyum B'chorim on Monday April 22nd,2024

-It is a tradition for the first-born (usually the first-born of the mother) to fast on the day before Passover, in commemoration of the episode described in the Torah when "the Lord slew all the first-born in Egypt but...spared the first-born of the Israelites."
+It is a tradition for the first-born (usually the first-born of the mother) to fast on the day before Passover, in commemoration of the episode described in the Torah when "the Lord slew all the firstborn in Egypt but...spared the first-born of the Israelite

 In most congregations, including our own, it is customary to have a Siyum-a celebration upon concluding the study of the tractate of the Talmud-following the morning service on the day preceding Passover.
-First-born who are present at this siyum need not observe the fast.
+Firstborns who are present at this siyum need not observe the fast.

-All first-born sons and daughters are invited to participate in the traditional siyum on Friday April 15th, following the morning service on In-Person or Zoom, which begins at 8:30 AM.
+All first-born sons and daughters are invited to participate in the traditional siyum on Monday, April 22nd,2024 following the morning service in person or Zoom, which begins at 8:15 AM.
 It will include a brief study session to be followed by a breakfast which will be eaten at home.